Sandesh-bn/DefinitelyNotNetflicks/README.md

 -   Search powered by ChatGPT to suggest movie names.
 Uses earlier model and can make mistakes.

 -   Pulls movie details from TMDB API

+-   Keys are free-tier so you won't be able to use it.
+To run it locally, feel free to use your own keys.

 ### What’s next: